lightward/mechanic-tasks/docs/email-vendors-when-an-order-shipping-address-changes/README.md

 # Email vendors when an order shipping address changes

-Tags: Email, Vendor, Shipping, Address
+Tags: Address, Email, Shipping, Vendor

 Keep customers happy by making sure your vendors have up-to-date shipping information.
 This keeps your vendors happy, too!